Self-Supported Tour down the Oregon Coast, 2001

-It has been more than thirty-nine years since our tandem biking partnership began as an experiment to have shared family experiences with our children.
+It has been more than forty-four years since our tandem biking partnership began as an experiment to have shared family experiences with our children.
 It has been an ever-evolving, enlarging journey and sometimes not without significant challenges for each of us personally, and as a team.

 The captain is a life-long biking enthusiast; the stoker is not.
 The front half of the bike has ridden almost daily for his fitness and was a regular commuter (8-30 miles round trip depending on the employment site).
-With many cross-state tours on his single bikes, he is a skilled bike handler (twice to the Carpenter/Phinney training camp in the Colorado Rockies), mechanic (trained and certified at United Bicycle Institute), and avid collector of cycling lore.
+With many cross-state tours on his single bikes, he is a skilled bike handler (twice to the Carpenter/Phinney training camp in the Colorado Rockies), mechanic (trained and certified at United Bicycle Institute), DT Swiss-certified wheel builder, and avid collector of cycling lore.
 He also doubles as the Bicycle Data Manager and has kept detailed records of every bike owned and every ride executed for more than 45 years.
 The back half of the bike would rather chase down tennis balls, functions best as the Social Chairman/Fashion Coordinator, and begs often to stop for pastries, ice cream, garage sales, photos, yarn shops, Little Free Libraries, and antique stores.
 The front half has "home grown" his riding partner by thoughtful, patient and accommodating training.
 It is due largely to the passionate desire of both for travel and new learning experiences that the collaboration on the bike was formed and continues to develop and expand.